Florent Hoti

-Florent Hoti (born 11 December 2000) is a professional footballer who plays as a midfielder for club Halifax Town.
-He has previously played for Rochdale, Dundee United and Arbroath, and had a loan spell at Forfar Athletic.
+Florent Hoti (born 11 December 2000) is a professional footballer who plays as a midfielder for Solihull Moors.
+He has previously also played for Halifax, Rochdale, Dundee United and Arbroath, and had a loan spell at Forfar Athletic.
 Born in England, he is a youth international for Kosovo.

 Club career

 Early career

 Having been part of Rochdale's academy since the age of 10, Hoti signed for the club on a two-year scholarship in 2017.
 He made his debut for Rochdale on 4 September 2018, coming on as a 79th minute substitute in a 2–1 home victory against Bury in the EFL Trophy.
 On 7 November 2018, he started in Rochdale's 2–2 draw at home to Leicester City Under-23s in the EFL Trophy.
 Hoti was offered his first professional contract with the club at the end of the 2018–19 season, though Hoti never signed this contract.